mucsi96/nightwatch-cucumber/README.md

 ## New Release 7.0.0

-Please note that a lot of new syntax changes are inroduced.
+Please note that a lot of new syntax changes are introduced.
 For all changes please read the ([readme diff](https://github.com/mucsi96/nightwatch-cucumber/compare/v6.1.1...v7.0.2#diff-04c6e90faac2675aa89e2176d2eec7d8 )).

 #### Breaking Changes